 - Yield: 6 servings.
 (See Tip 7)

 - Be sure that you use frozen broccoli florets as opposed to frozen broccoli pieces.
-The frozen broccoli pieces contain a lot of the fibrous broccoli stalks which tend to be tough and chewy.
+The frozen broccoli pieces contain a lot of fibrous broccoli stalks, which tend to be tough and chewy.

-- You can use 1 cup of uncooked Minute Rice in place of the 1 cup of cooked rice.
+- You can use 1 cup of uncooked Minute Rice in place of the 1 ½ cups of cooked rice.

 - For an added crunch, use 24 crushed Ritz crackers in place of the breadcrumbs.

-- You do not want to over-cook the broccoli.
-What you’re really doing when adding the broccoli to boiling water is to thaw it.
-The reason for rinsing it in cold water is that you want to stop the cooking at this point.
-You want the broccoli to be crisp tender and bright green.
+- You do not want to overcook the broccoli.
+What you’re really doing when adding the broccoli to boiling water is thawing it.
+The reason for rinsing it in cold water is that you want to stop cooking at this point.
+You want the broccoli to be crisp-tender and bright green.

-- For a company worthy meal, add 2 cups of cubed cooked ham or turkey to broccoli and rice mixture.
+- For a company-worthy meal, add 2 cups of cubed cooked ham, chicken, or turkey to the broccoli and rice mixture.
 Proceed as directed.

 - If you’ve made this casserole ahead of time and refrigerated it, allow for an additional 5 minutes of cooking.

-- Leftovers if any can be reheated in the microwave for several minutes on high, or in a preheated 350°F oven for 20 to 25 minutes.
+- Leftovers, if any, can be reheated in the microwave for several minutes or in a preheated 350°F oven for 20 to 25 minutes.

 Chula